eqNj/eqN-PD2-Filter/README.md

 Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.

-Added notes to crafted and rare weapons that are good for Low Level Dueling to encourage trading.
+Added notes to magic, rare, and crafted items that are good for Low Level Dueling to encourage trading and corruption.

 Added notes to magic and rare jewels that are good for Low Level Dueling to encourage trading.

-Added notes to unique and set items that are good for Low Level Dueling to encourage trading.
+Added notes to unique and set items that are good for Low Level Dueling to encourage trading and corruption.

 Added notes to charms that are good for Low Level Dueling to encourage trading.